-The release of the After-Action Report (AAR) detailing the incident’s investigation revealed many points in the report that are noteworthy of attention – specifically on the topic of resistance.
+The release of the After-Action Report (AAR) detailing the incident’s investigation revealed many points in the report that are noteworthy of attention.
+The most notable point being the importance of implementing layers of resistence.

 After studying the sequence of events mentioned above, I can presume that if all classrooms had their doors locked, Lanza would not have been able to murder 26 people that day.
 In fact, during my review of many active shooter incidents I have yet to find a time any assailant came to a locked door and forcibly breached it.
-All reports have indicated that these cowards hunt for the most vulnerable victims in the most opportune moments.
-They do not want to waste time forcing their way into the unknown of a room that could possibly be empty or encounter people with the mindset to fight back.
+That is why locked doors can be an important layer of resistance.

 When layers of resistance are placed in front of the assailant it provides them with fewer opportunities to complete their mission.
-When these incidents occur and layers of resistance are present it creates time to be controlled in the favor of the victims.
-When it takes the assailant more time to penetrate through security barriers it allows people to carry out their plan and fight back.
+If layers of resistance are present it creates time to be controlled in the favor of the victims.
 Whether staff call 911, alert the rest of the school, barricade the room, hide children, evacuate or prepare to fight back, these additional layers prolong the attacker from harming victims.
 When Lanza shot his way into the school he met his first layer of resistance.
-This barrier caused him to waste ammunition, alert the school and most notably, prevented Lanza from killing anyone before the school knew he was there.
+This barrier caused him to waste ammunition, and alerted the school.
 This layer of resistance also sparked several staff members to call 911 and hide.

 Stay Safe, Stay Prepared